 Polar Vantage V Review – Design

-From the front, the Polar Vantage 9 screen sits practically flush with the casing on the black version of the watch, made to feel all the larger with the glass border before the bezel
+Looking at the watch itself, from the front, the Polar Vantage V screen sits practically flush with the metal casing on the watch and is made to feel all the larger with the glass border before the bezel.
+I’d normally prefer a higher bezel to protect the glass, but over the last few months have surprisingly not gained any scratches

-The Polar Vantage V really ups the style points with the very thin, brushed metal surfaces of the case, which practically disappear when viewed face on
+The Polar Vantage V really ups the style points with the very thin, brushed metal surfaces of the case, which practically disappear when viewed face on.
+Plus the texture has a very pleasant feel, but obviously, this is highly subjective.

 Whilst I’ve never really been a fan of touch screens on watches, the Polar Vantage V does make good of the functionality, mainly through scrolling across long menus and some of the very detailed feedback that it displays after a workout.

 Staying with the screen for a moment.
-The backlight has one setting, on or off.
-Which is a shame as the brightness isn’t bad, but fractionally brighter would be better from in the sun etc. Additionally when using the backlight in the dark, unfortunately, the illumination isn’t uniform.
+The backlight is one of the areas that Polar could have done better.
+The light has one setting, on or off.
+Which is a shame as the brightness isn’t bad, but fractionally brighter would be better for usability in the sun etc. Additionally when using the backlight in the dark, unfortunately, the illumination isn’t uniform.
 There are not deal breakers by any stretch, but definitely minor irritations

 Back to the controls, on the RIGHT side of the case, we have the three buttons which navigate through the Polar Vantage V. The middle button in red works as a “select” option and also the power button.
 The two outside buttons mainly act as menu navigation.

-If we move to the left side of the watch, there are the openings for the barometer needed for the inbuilt running power.
-The top button toggling the back light and the bottom watch menu/long press to sync
+If we move to the left side of the watch, there are the openings for the barometer needed for the inbuilt running power function.
+The top button toggles the

 From the watch face screen, pressing the bottom button will take you through the main menu of the watch: Start Training –> Timers –> Orthostatic Test –> Settings